Fonds 341 Marion Hill fonds

 Scope and content:

 Twenty-three photographs of Marion Heller at HMCS Stadacona in Nova Scotia.
-Photos show scenes around Halifax, including a captured German Submarine in the harbour at Charlottetown, Prince Edward Island, and the HMCS Petrolia.
-They also record visits to Peggy’s Cove, Lunenberg and Charlottetown.
-Most of the photographs are 2.5 x 4 in, but one is a 5 x 7 in print of the Navy WRENS in the cabin.
+Photos show scenes around Halifax, including a captured German submarine in the harbour at Charlottetown, Prince Edward Island, and the HMCS Petrolia.
+They also record visits to Peggy’s Cove, Lunenberg, and Charlottetown.

 Scope and content: